vin136/vin136/README.md

 ### About

 🔭 I'm passionate about Artificial Intelligence and Machine Learning.
-I have previously worked as a Machine Learning engineer and taught a Machine learning course.
+I have previously worked as a Machine Learning engineer and taught an undergraduate course on Machine learning.

 👉🏼 ***Feel free to follow me on [LinkedIn](https://www.linkedin.com/in/vinayvarma-k/) to stay updated with my latest AI content.***